fisherm7/csv_to_xlsx_report/README.md

 Modularized conversion of a csv file into a presentable executive spreadsheet.
-With parameterized keyword arguments, designed as part of an automated process to send weekly reports executed via cron.
+With parameterized formatting arguments, this program can fit into an
+automation suite to send user-friendly reports with varying numbers of rows
+and columns.
+The result is an Excel spreadsheet with a large title on line
+zero, the table (a structured and formatted data range) beginning on line 3,
+and a spreadsheet tab with a custom name.

 Usage:
 ```